Career Insights

 Emphasis is on transferable, functional skills that apply in any health field.
 For example, effective visual design and social science research to inform messaging.

-The free, online course is 30-45 minutes long and will help participants learn how to think through common health communication challenges and barriers to behavior.
+The free, online course is 30-45 minutes long and helps participants learn how to think through common health communication challenges and barriers to behavior.
 The class also offers an overview of the center’s philosophy.
 “We encourage thinking about the places where we can use our skills and strategy to make the biggest health changes,” Wagner said.

 She enjoyed teaching the course because it helps learners think about health communication as a tool and incorporating curiosity and listening as research.
-Early in her career she learned that her assumptions about promoting colo-rectal screenings to those over 50 did not match her intended audience.
+Early in her career, she learned that her assumptions about promoting colo-rectal screenings to those over 50 did not match her intended audience.
 Changing course was uncomfortable, but it was the right thing to do.

 “That’s at the core of thinking like a health communication problem solver.
 Listening to your core audience and doing the necessary research to understand their lived experience.
 Then having the humility to know that you need to trust what they tell you,” she said.